Khalid6468/logiray/README.md

 To run the parse:

     parser <filename>
-    #if used make to build
+    #if used make to build.
+No need of input redirection.
+It works as a command
     ./parser <filenames>

 To make parser and also intermediate files: